MicrosoftDocs/cpp-docs/docs/cpp/welcome-back-to-cpp-modern-cpp.md

  In modern C++, you don't have to use new/delete or explicit exception handling because you can use smart pointers instead.
 When you use the `auto` type deduction and [lambda function](../cpp/lambda-expressions-in-cpp.md), you can write code quicker, tighten it, and understand it better.
 And `for_each` is cleaner, easier to use, and less prone to unintended errors than a `for` loop.
 You can use boilerplate together with minimal lines of code to write your app.
 And you can make that code exception-safe and memory-safe, and have no allocation/deallocation or error codes to deal with.

  Modern C++ incorporates two kinds of polymorphism: compile-time, through templates, and run-time, through inheritance and virtualization.
 You can mix the two kinds of polymorphism to great effect.
-The STL template `shared_ptr` uses internal virtual methods to accomplish its apparently effortless type erasure.
+The C++ Standard Library template `shared_ptr` uses internal virtual methods to accomplish its apparently effortless type erasure.
 But don't over-use virtualization for polymorphism when a template is the better choice.
 Templates can be very powerful.

  If you're coming to C++ from another language, especially from a managed language in which most of the types are reference types and very few are value types, know that C++ classes are value types by default.
 But you can specify them as reference types to enable polymorphic behavior that supports object-oriented programming.
 A helpful perspective: value types are more about memory and layout control, reference types are more about base classes and virtual functions to support polymorphism.
 By default, value types are copyable—they each have a copy constructor and a copy assignment operator.
 When you specify a reference type, make the class non-copyable—disable the copy constructor and copy assignment operator—and use a virtual destructor, which supports the polymorphism.
 Value types are also about the contents, which, when they are copied, give you two independent values that you can modify separately.
 But reference types are about identity—what kind of object it is—and for this reason are sometimes referred to as polymorphic types.